Get a 30minute consultation for free

 Transforming Workplaces Through Awareness, Accountability and Action.

 In high-risk work environments, we are often focussed and alert in challenging situations.
 However the real danger – the hidden lion – is inside.
 Complacency, assumptions, distractions, fatigue and rushing are examples of how our internal attitudes make situations dangerous.
-As imperfect humans, these hidden dangers often sit just below our level of awareness.
+As imperfect humans, these hidden dangers often sit just below our level of awareness and affect our ability to make good decisions under pressure.
 The challenge is to face these “lions” head on and raise our own internal awareness.
 Safety is ultimately an awareness game.

 Empowering Workers to Stay Safe and Perform